 After successful completion of SKE, HDCP Encryption is enabled and encrypted content starts to flow between the HDCP Transmitter and the HDCP Receiver.
-Once encryption is enabled, a periodic Link Integrity Check is performed to maintain cipher synchronization between the HDCP Transmitter and the HDCP Receiver.
+Once encryption is enabled, an ongoing Link Integrity Check is performed by HDCP Receiver to check cipher synchronization between the HDCP Transmitter and the HDCP Receiver.